Adaptive Refinement for Unstructured T-Splines with Linear Complexity: T-spline spaces

 \subsection{Unstructured T-spline spaces}

 Throughout this subsection, we consider a two-dimensional T-mesh $\mesh$ as a control structure together with its B\'ezier mesh $\bmesh$.
 In order to simplify the construction, we suppose the following. \begin{assu} Let $\node\in\nodes$ be an extraordinary node of the mesh.
-We assume that all nodes $\node' \in \nodes$, with $\node' \neq \node$, that lie inside the $p$-disk of $\node$, i.e., $\node'\in \nodes(\dc_{p-1}(\node))$, are regular and that all elements in the $p$-disk of $\node$ are also elements of the B\'ezier mesh $\bmesh$, i.e., $\dc_{p}(\node) \subseteq \belements$.
-This means that no knot line extensions extend into the $p$-disk of an extraordinary node.
-Moreover, we assume that the $p$-disks of two extraordinary nodes do not overlap, i.e., for all $\node_1,\node_2\in\nodes$ with $\node_1\neq\node_2$ we have $\dc_{p}(\node_1) \cap \dc_{p}(\node_2) = \emptyset$. \end{assu} The assumption above is not essential for the theory presented in this paper, but significantly facilitates technical details.
+We assume that all nodes $\node' \in \nodes$, with $\node' \neq \node$, that lie inside the {$(3p+1)/2$}-disk of $\node$, i.e., $\node'\in \nodes(\dc_{{(3p-1)/2}}(\node))$, are regular{, interior nodes}.
+Moreover, we assume that the $p$-disks of two extraordinary nodes do not overlap, i.e., for all $\node_1,\node_2\in\nodes$ with $\node_1\neq\node_2$ we have $\dc_{p}(\node_1) \cap \dc_{p}(\node_2) = \emptyset$. \end{assu} {The first condition implies that no knot line extensions extend into the $p$-disk of an extraordinary node and that all extraordinary nodes are sufficiently far away from the boundary.
+Thus, all elements in the $p$-disk of $\node$ are also elements of the B\'ezier mesh $\bmesh$, i.e., $\dc_{p}(\node) \subseteq \belements$.
+The second condition guarantees, that the supports of functions corresponding to different extraordinary nodes do not overlap.} These assumptions are not essential for the theory presented in this paper, but significantly facilitate technical details.
 It might be necessary to refine the initial mesh in order to guarantee that extraordinary nodes are sufficiently separated.
 A construction of analysis-suitable unstructured T-splines over more general meshes, which do not satisfy Assumption~\ref{assu:extraordinarynodes}, is presented in~\cite{WLQHZC:2021}.
 However, there the construction of functions around extraordinary nodes differs from the approach presented here.

 Recall the unstructured spline space of Definition~\ref{df: spline space T-mesh}, which is piecewise polynomial of a certain degree $p$ over a given mesh and satisfies continuity conditions across edges as prescribed by a function $\kk$ defined on the edges of the mesh.
 To describe the desired spline space properly, we need the following definition. \begin{df}[edge prolongation] For an edge $\edge\in\edges$, we define the \emph{edge prolongation} of $\edge$ as the set of edges that share a node but not an element with $\edge$, plus $\edge$ itself, i.e.,